luebbe/homie-node-collection/README.md

 ### RelayNode

 A relay that can be set on (true|false) via MQTT message.
 An optional GPIO pin (e.g. to light up a LED) can be passed in the constructor.
 This pin will be set high/low synchronous to the relay.
+Additonally the relay can be turned on for a number of seconds by sending this number to the timeout subtopic.

 - `homie/<device-id>/<node-name>/on/set` (true|false)
+- `homie/<device-id>/<node-name>/timeout/set` (positive integer) - turns the relay on for the corresponding number of seconds.

 Advertises the state as:

 - `homie/<device-id>/<node-name>/on` (true|false)
+- `homie/<device-id>/<node-name>/timeout/` (positive integer) - the second (uptime of the relay node) when the relay will turn off again.